allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

                  .retryOnConnectionFailure(true);
 ```

 I am sure you have already noticed the call to `setLevel(HttpLoggingInterceptor.Level.BODY)` method.
-OkHttp3 can produce logs at 4 d
+OkHttp3 can produce logs at 4 different detail levels:
-ifferent detail levels:

 * NONE — No logs,
 * BASIC — Logs request and response lines + total request time (in milliseconds) and number of bytes sent / received,